rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 The pattern reveals we're not dealing with ambiguous text requiring interpretation.
 We're dealing with lost context that made the text immediately clear.
-The context was lost because the very thing Paul warned about---Greek framework adoption---made recovery of his warning impossible.
+The context was lost because the very thing Paul warned about---the adoption of substance ontology---made recovery of his warning impossible.
 Each generation proposes new theories because none can access the Hebrew categories needed to understand what Paul originally taught.

-## What the Thessalonians Knew That We've Forgotten
+### What the Thessalonians Knew That We've Forgotten

 Based on Paul's lexical consistency and the suppression pattern throughout his letters, we can reconstruct what he likely taught orally.

-The κατέχων is the truth-suppression framework operating through adopted Greek philosophical categories.
-It prevents recognition of present spiritual reality beneath religious vocabulary.
-This functions structurally---not through conscious rebellion---with complete sincerity.
-It requires divine removal because it's self-guarding from the inside, making recognition impossible for those operating within it.

 Paul would have explained how Greek dualism splits spiritual from physical, rendering behavior irrelevant to spiritual status.
 He would